juju/docs/src/en/juju-backups.md

 ## The Juju state server (bootstrap node)

 Juju provides commands for recovering the Juju state server (bootstrap node) in case of failure.
-Included commands allow you to create, restore and manage backup file containing the state server configuration, keys, and environment data.
+The included commands allow you to create, restore and manage backup files containing the state server configuration, keys, and environment data.
 If the state server or its host machine later fails, you can create a new state server from the backup file.
 For environments with "High availability" enabled, also see the